Iron-Ham/RocketMouse/README.md

-#HurdleJumpr
+#RocketMouse
-The home of the HurdleJumpr project.
+The home of the RocketMouse project.

 ## SRS